Wednesday October 14, 2020

 Before you begin reviving your lawn, check to be sure that the crowns of your grass (the whitish area at the base of the blade where the individual blades of grass form and shoot out), are still alive.
 If the crowns are white but slightly darkened then your grass may just need more watering.
 If it’s brown then no matter how much you water, your grass has dried out too much and it won’t return green again.
-A professional lawn care team can perform these crown inspections for you to determine the health of your grass.
+A professional lawn care and Lakeland lawn maintenance team can perform these crown inspections for you to determine the health of your grass.

 Reviving the Dead